 • Pupils explore the gallery and a particular subject focus.

-• Drawings are transferred onto a polystyrene tile, and in the workshop room they print the tile.
+• Pupils draw onto a polystyrene tile, and in the workshop room they print the tile with relief inks.

 Learning objectives: